Progressive Valdostan Union (1973): History

-It emerged in 1973 as a split from the Valdostan Union and won 6.7% of the vote in that year’s regional election.
+It emerged in 1972 as a split from the Valdostan Union and won 6.7% of the vote in the following year regional election.
 After a decline in term of votes (3.1% in 1978), UVP joined forces with the Popular Democrats in the 1983 regional election, winning 10.4%.
 In 1984 the two parties merged to form the Progressive Democratic Autonomists.

 The leaders of the party included Bruno Salvadori, whose federalist ideas strongly influenced Umberto Bossi, founder and leader of Lega Nord.